Space Shuttle Pathfinder: U.S. Space & Rocket Center

-In 2020 the Center received a "Save America's Treasures" grant for $500,000 from the National Park Service.
+In 2020 the center received a "Save America's Treasures" grant for $500,000 from the National Park Service.
 The project began with the wings and tail section temporarily removed between January and February 2021.
 On February 8, the Pathfinder was lowered from its mounting points atop the fuel tank for the first time since May 5, 1988.
 The restoration project is proceeding alongside cooperation with the Marshall Space Flight Center, who will assist in assessing the structural integrity of the test shuttle.

-On Aug.
-28, 2024, two cranes lifted the body of Pathfinder back into position on the shuttle stack in the first phase of a multi-day reassembly process.
-The reattachment of the wings and engine bells were scheduled to follow, completing the restoration of the display.
+On August 28, 2024, two cranes lifted the body of Pathfinder back into position on the shuttle stack in the first phase of a multi-day reassembly process.
+The reattachment of the wings and engine bells followed, completing the restoration of the display.
+The refurbishment also updated Pathfinder's markings from its pre-1982 markings to the 1998 markings with the NASA meatball logo.